vmware-tanzu/cartographer/rfc/rfc-0009-supply-chain-switches-template-on-flag.md

 ```

 1. As labels are present in the workload metadata, any behavior possible using just label selectors
-  will be possible using the entire templating context.
+  will be possible using the entire workload.

 ### Error conditions